dynamsoft-docs/label-recognition-docs/programming/java/user-guide.md

     ```java
 	// 1.Initialize license.
-    LabelRecognizer.InitLicense("<insert DLR license key here>");
+    LabelRecognizer.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSIsInByb2R1Y3RzIjoyfQ==");
     ```

-    >Please replace `<insert DLR license key here>` with your DLR license key.
-There are two ways to obtain a DLR license:
+    >Note:
+    >- Network connection is required for the license to work.
-    >- Find the license in the sample code of the installation package;
+    >- "DLS2***" is a default 7-day trial license used in the sample.
     >- If the license has expired, please request a trial license through the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a>.

 2. Create an instance of Dynamsoft Label Recognizer